amitchell05/100-days-of-code/log.md

 **Thoughts**: This weekend's plan: light coding, digital painting, self-care, errands, and SLEEP!!!
 Will it work out?
 I'm not sure, but I will try my best.

+### Day 42: October 3, 2020

+**Today's Progress**: Short coding day.
+I completed a few exercises on Coderbyte.
+I also viewed the first video of The Net Ninja's HTML and CSS Crash Course.
+Most of my day was focused on applying for an internship position and a full-time position.

+**Thoughts**: It is the first time I've applied for a tech job since 2018, which was my first tech job application after graduating from LaunchCode's LC101 program.
+I'm nervous for various reasons.
+After receiving encouragement from mentors and classmates, I decided to leap.
+Geez, this year has involved me taking a TON of leaps.
+I've done so in the past in some ways, but not this frequently.

 ## Saved Example

 ### Day 1: June 27, Monday